Henrique194/chocolate-quake/README.md

 # Music

-Chocolate Quake supports external music playback in OGG format.
+Chocolate Quake supports external music playback in MP3, OGG, FLAC and WAV formats.
 To enable it:

 * Create a directory named `music` inside your `id1` game folder.
-* Place your OGG music tracks in this directory.
+* Place your music tracks in this directory.

 Tracks should follow the naming convention track02.ogg through track11.ogg, matching the original CD audio.